prettier/plugin-ruby/README.md

 ## Getting started

-You can pretty print a ruby source file by running `yarn print [PATH]`.
+First, add `prettier-plugin-ruby` to your `package.json` `dependencies`, then install using either `npm install` or `yarn install`.
+You will now be able to pretty print Ruby source files.

 ## Options